FuzzyPumpkin/FuzzyPumpkin.github.io/Citrouille/readme.txt

 Also, I really like pumpkin.

 Site passes all Lighthouse audits with 93% or above.
+Background sizes set to cover always mess up that "Best Practices" score.
 Site is fully mobile-friendly and tested on such, though it displays well on standard desktop and wide-screen monitors.

 Languages/Frameworks/Databases used: